 I opened South hand with a mini 10-13 1NT. opps always passed, and North's 2♣ is a special junk Stayman.

 My 2♦ response was denying 4 card majors, 2♥ of North now is a very clever bid, showing less, than invitational hand both majors at least 4-4, asking for pass or correct to 2♠ with longer spades, than hearts.

 It should be a miracle hand at South to win a game and still it will be very risky to bid it.
 So this way is really good, using the simple principle, that careful with the misfit hands.

-I corrected to 2♠ in South, so I became the declarer.
+I corrected to 2♠ in South, so I played the hand.